5monkeys/django-viewlet/README.rst

 Jinja2
 ______

-If you're using ``Jinja2`` as your template engine, put this in your Django settings.
+If you're using ``Jinja2`` as your template engine for Django versions < 1.8, put this in your Django settings:

 .. code-block:: python